- To change password with commands on Windows 11, open Command Prompt (admin), run the “net user USERNAME *” and confirm the new password.

 If you have a local account that is not connected to a Microsoft account, you have multiple methods to change the password, but the best and quickest way is to use Command Prompt.

-In this guide, you will learn the steps to change your local account password on Windows 11.
+This guide will teach you the steps to change your local account password on Windows 11.

-To change your Windows 11 local account password with Command Prompt, use these steps:
+To change your Windows 11 local account password from Command Prompt, use these steps:

 Open Start on Windows 11.

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.